 Being in debt is not fun.
-Unfortunately, many people do find themselves in debt and carry balances on multiple credit cards.
-This article will show you how to eliminate credit card debt on your own without using a debt consolidation service.
-Personally, I think these debt consolidation companies could be helpful to some, but for the most part, they are charging you money for something that you could do on your own.
+Unfortunately, many people do find themselves in debt, carrying balances on multiple credit cards.
+Even if you have debt that seems insurmountable, you can eliminate credit card debt on your own without using a debt consolidation service.
+While I think these debt consolidation companies could be helpful to some, they are, for the most part, charging you money for something that you could do on your own.

 Gather all of your credit cards and make a list.
 On the list write down the name of the card, what you owe, the current interest rate, and the phone number for each card.
 Here’s a sample debt reduction spreadsheet that you can use.